richmahn/en_tn/mrk/10/intro.md

 ##### Jesus' teaching about divorce #####

 In this chapter, Jesus teaches about divorce in response to a challenge from the Pharisees.
 Jesus bases his teaching on God's original intentions in creating marriage.
-Jesus implicitly shows the mistakes the religious leaders made in their traditions about marriage.
-(See: [[rc://en/ta/man/translate/figs-explicit]])
+Jesus  shows the mistakes the religious leaders made in their traditions about marriage.

 #### Important figures of speech in this chapter ####